jbexpub/JBEX-OpenApi/doc/REST API EN.md

 * Each endpoint has a security type that determines the how you will interact with it.
-* API-keys are passed into the Rest API via the `X-JB-APIKEY` header.
+* API-keys are passed into the Rest API via the `X-BH-APIKEY` header.
 * API-keys and secret-keys **are case sensitive**.
 * API-keys can be configured to only access certain types of secure endpoints.